-It’s a theme that we see over and over again in his later ministry.
+It’s a theme we see over and over again in his later ministry.
 Jesus the rebel.
-Jesus the iconoclast.
 Jesus the prophet.
 When the systems and expectations of the world conflict with God’s agenda, Jesus chooses God’s work every single time.

-It’s a lesson all of us need to constantly relearn.
-As a Church, we can become so blinded by the rules and expectations we’ve set for ourselves (and for the world) that we lose sight of God’s agenda.
+It’s a lesson we all need to constantly relearn.
+As a church, we become so blinded by the rules and expectations we’ve created for ourselves (and the world) that we lose sight of God’s agenda.
 We forget that above all else, we’re called to speak life and freedom and good news.

 Jesus the boy and Jesus the rebel show us that sometimes the rules need to be broken and sometimes they need to discarded altogether.
 Especially when they stop us from doing God’s work.